Femicide is generally defined as the murder of women because they are women, though some definitions include any murders of women or girls.

 She gathered details of the perpetrators and the incident of murder itself, including the date, names, police force area and information about children, recorded motive and the weapon.

-In December 2016, the Femicide Census Report was been released covering seven years and bringing together information about 936 women in England and Wales killed by fatal male violence against women.
+In December 2016, the Femicide Census Report was released covering seven years and bringing together information on 936 women in England and Wales killed by men.

 The recommendations in the report calls on Government to urgently undertake key actions, including: